ppVon/cobblemon-academy-dex-site/README.md

 - UX improvements for the static site

 Please keep PRs focused and include a short description plus steps to test.

 ---

+## Hosting

+This site is deployed automatically to **Cloudflare Pages**, managed by the repository owner.
+The `site/` directory (including the generated `/out` data) is published as a static website, so any changes committed to this repo are reflected in the live Pokédex after the Pages build completes.

+---